 This page provides considerations for reviewing when preparing a production deployment.
 Because no two deployments are the same, this page is more of a starting point than a final list, but it can be useful in terms of helping to remember important considerations.

-When deploying to a server (e.g. a virtual machine running RHEL or Ubuntu) the following considerations apply:
+When deploying to a server (e.g. a virtual machine running RHEL or Ubuntu with Smile CDR installed) the following considerations apply:

 The ulimit setting is used in Linux to limit the number of processes, open files, and other resources that an individual user can have open.
 On some Linux variants (RHEL in particular) this value can be set to a low default in order to prevent individual processes from consuming too many resources.

 The normal operation of a high-throughput Smile CDR installation can open large numbers of files, so it is recommended to ensure that the Maximum Number of Open File Descriptors value (known as

 nofile in limit.conf) is set appropriately.
 A value of 5000 is recommended.

 See this page for information on configuring limit.conf.

 Running user applications as the root user is generally considered an anti-pattern in Unix system administration.
 Smile CDR should always be run using a dedicated user account.